Joseph A. Lombardo

 - Crime in the fourth degree

 Possessing any amount of a Schedule V CDS incurs a fine of up to $15,000, up to 18 months in prison, or both.

 Using or being under the influence of any CDS not for the purpose of treating sickness or injury (as legally prescribed by a licensed physician) incurs a fine of up to $500.

 - Possession of CDS Near School Property

-New Jersey is aggressive in its sentencing policies for drug possession crimes.
+This state is aggressive in its sentencing policies for drug possession crimes in Atlantic City.
 You need an aggressive attorney to match.
 At Lombardo Law, while we are aggressive in the courtroom, we are compassionate to our clients.
 We will work with you to be certain we fully understand all dimensions of your situation, and to ensure that your case is presented in the most favorable light possible.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers